What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 The body stores everything — and I mean everything

-From outside the body I could see — with a clarity that was almost uncomfortable — the way the body stores experience.
+From the NDE threshold I could see — with a clarity that was almost uncomfortable — the way the body stores experience.

 Not just in the nervous system.
 Not just in the brain.
 In the organs.
 In the fascia.
 In the specific tissue where specific experiences were processed and not fully metabolised.